drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 * <b>Code Reviews:</b> In addition to unit testing, the main developer and team members will also perform code reviews.
 Code reviews are a software quality assurance activity in which one or more developers review the code written by another developer.
 The purpose of code reviews is to identify defects or errors in the code and to ensure that the code is consistent with the project's coding standards and guidelines.

-* <b>Continuous Integration:</b> Developers frequently integrate their code into a shared repository as part of the software development practice known as continuous integration.
+* <b>Continuous Integration:</b> Developers frequently integrate their code into a shared repository as part of the software development practise known as continuous integration.
 Continuous integration's goal is to guarantee that the code is properly integrated and that any problems or conflicts are quickly found and fixed.
 Additionally, continuous integration contributes to ensuring that the system operates as intended and complies with the necessary quality standards.

 <hr style="border:0.5px solid gray;height:0.5px;">